skostousov/Interior-Ocean-Properties-Inference/README.md

 ## 20/05/2025

-1. Deal with problem in 2021 vs 1993 dataset
+1. Deal with problem in 2021 vs 1993 dataset (EDIT: will save this for later)
 2. ~~Tackle problem of days to expand training set~~
-3. make unnormalizer functional
+3. ~~make unnormalizer functional~~

 #### Log:
 - created new dataset class in dataset2.py which allows model to train on several days, thereby expanding training set.
 - tried adding channel dropout to improve generalization but this fails miserably
 - currently Unet achieves loss: 0.000045, Simple CNN loss: 0.000025 (almost HALF)
 - spending most of the time debugging dataloader. trying to return day as well in order to unnormalize but doing so rather unsuccessfully
+- FINALLY implemented (with some help) the capability to unnormalize during inference

+## 21/05/2025

+1. Normalize all days identically, (perhaps also figure out better normalization method)
+2. Organize saved models
+3. Implement regional evaluation
+4. Organize config file if time

+#### Log: